pcubillos/pyratbay/docs/api.rst

         If legend_fs <= 0, do not plot a legend.
     ax: AxesSubplot instance
         If not None, plot into the given axis.
+    dpi: Integer
+        The resolution in dots per inch for saved files.

     Returns
     -------